NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

-But it is not suitable to mantain the files manually, there must be a mechanism to do the files automatically.
-So in order to do this we need to implement three more attributes for each option:
+But it is not suitable to mantain the files manually, there must be a mechanism to do the files automatically, so in order to do this we need to implement three more attributes for each option:

 - values: list of values will be put to templates.

-- template: an simple template format to render new value from a list of old value.
+- template: using an simple template format to render new value from a list of old value.

-- mapping: in case of the value of an option should be change as a compatible with new source code, we need to convert old value to new value one by one.
+- mapping: in case of the value of an option is changed, we need to convert old value to new value.

+  For example: At newton release, we need to declare like this in neutron.conf:

+  ``core_plugin = neutron.plugins.ml2.plugin.Ml2Plugin``
+  **BUT** it was changed at Pike: ``core_plugin = ml2``

 With three new things, all of projects can define almost of change cases of config options and operators will generate mapping file by **oslo.config**.